-In some situations listed in the regulations, a residence permit may be granted for an indefinite period, e.g. when a foreigner is married to a Polish citizen, and the marriage is recognized in the territory of Poland, and the foreigner has been married for the period of at least 3 years prior to filling the application, and the foreigner has stayed in the territory of Poland for at least 2 years on the basis of the temporary residence permit.
+The permanent residence permit is granted e.g. when a foreigner is married to a Polish citizen, and the marriage is recognized in Poland, and the foreigner has been married for at least 3 years prior to filling the application, and the foreigner has stayed in Poland for at least 2 years on the basis of the temporary residence permit.

-4. Residence Permit for Long-Term Residents of European Community
+4. Residence Permit for Long-Term EU-Residents

-Foreigners who have resided legally and continuously within the Polish territory for at least five years may be granted a long-term resident's status.
+Foreigners who have resided legally and continuously in Poland for at least five years may be granted a long-term resident's status.

-The Polish authorities may refuse to grant a long-term resident's status on the basis of public policy or public security.
+The Polish authorities may refuse to grant a long-term resident's status for reasons related to public policy or public security.
 The procedure is conducted by voivodes and may not exceed 3 months.